jump-dev/ECOS.jl/README.md

 ## Usage

-The ECOS interface is completely wrapped: the package exports the functions `setup`, `solve`, and `cleanup`; it provides but does not export `ECOS_ver`.
+The ECOS interface is completely wrapped.
+ECOS functions corresponding to the C API are available as `ECOS.setup`, `ECOS.solve`, `ECOS.cleanup`, and `ECOS.ver` (these are not exported from the module).
 Function arguments are extensively documented in the source, and an example of usage can be found in `test/direct.jl`.

 ECOS.jl also supports the [JuliaOpt] **[MathProgBase]** standard solver interface.
 This interface can be used to solve LPs using `loadproblem!` and SOCPs through `loadconicproblem!`